proalvo/canoe-freestyle-timer/README.md

 Operation is very simple:
 - Press a button to start the timer which is running from 45 seconds down to 0.
 Time is shown on LED dislay.
 Piezo buzzer provides audible signal that timer is running.
+- Timing can be interrupted by pressing the button 3 seconds.
 - One tone is played 10 seconds before end.
 - Two tones are played in the end.
 - Blinking "X" is played when the time has finished.
 - The timer is ready for the new run immediately after finishing the time.

 See the video on YouTube https://youtu.be/Ev1N3gt9AcE